Each school receives a customised program tailored to students' abilities and prior learning.

-For students in remote areas unable to visit the Centre in person, there is a video conferencing facility through which students can experience a visit and interact with Centre staff.
+For schools in remote areas, we can organise online, virtual visits.
+The Centre has video conferencing facilities through which students can experience a visit and interact with Centre staff.

 Names of visiting students and staff and definite numbers for catering need to be provided at least one week prior to the excursion.

 Pre-excursion materials can be accessed from this website or emailed to your school.